Non-collapsed spaces with Ricci curvature bounded from below: Non-collapsed spaces

-\end{theorem} Very shortly and roughly said, the idea of the proof is the following: For given $\eps>0$ one picks a sequence $\delta_{1,n}\downarrow0$ and a corresponding sequence of spaces $\X_n$ satisfying the assumptions for $\delta_1=\delta_{1,n}$ pmGH-converging to a limit $\X$.
-Then by an Ascoli-Arzel\`a-type argument, up to subsequences the corresponding functions $u_n:\X_n\to\R^k$ converge to a limit $u:\X\to\R^k$ and, this is the key point of the proof, thanks to \eqref{eq:quasi} such limit map $u$ is an isometry.
+Furthermore if \(k=N\) we can take \(\Y\) to be a single point. } \end{theorem} Very shortly and roughly said, the idea of the proof is the following: For given $\eps>0$ one picks a sequence $\delta_{1,n}\downarrow0$ and a corresponding sequence of spaces $\X_n$ satisfying the assumptions for $\delta_1=\delta_{1,n}$ pmGH-converging to a limit $\X$.
+Then by an Ascoli-Arzel\`a-type argument, up to subsequences the corresponding functions $u_n:\X_n\to\R^k$ converge to a limit $u:\X\to\R^k$ and, this is the key point of the proof, thanks to \eqref{eq:quasi} such limit map $u$ is a { metric submersion}.
 The compactness \eqref{eq:Gcomp} of the class of $\RCD(-1,N)$ spaces then gives the conclusion (see \cite[Theorem 5.1]{Mondino-Naber14} for the details).

 An important consequence of the above theorem is the following sort of `\(\varepsilon\)-regularity' result (see also \cite[Theorem 6.8]{Mondino-Naber14}) that we shall state for the case $k=N\in\N$ only; notice that, as discussed in \cite{Mondino-Naber14}, the map $u_\eps$ is $(1+\eps)$-biLipschitz for arbitrary values of $k$, but in order to obtain the key inequality \eqref{eq:volest2} the `maximality' assumption $k=N\in\N$ is necessary (see in particular inequalities \eqref{eq:ddoubling} and \eqref{eq:step1}).